 - Be in the United States to engage in the Student Internship program, rather than to engage in employment or provide services to an employer.

-- Be accepted into an internship program.
+- Be accepted into an internship program that does not involve more than 20 percent clerical duties.

 - Obtain health insurance that meets the minimum requirements set by the Department of State and maintain this insurance throughout the time in J status.